 - Now try launching Minecraft and see if this fixes the issue.

-Solution 5: Reinstalling Minecraft
+5. Reinstalling Minecraft

 If all the above methods don’t work, you can proceed and reinstall the entire game.
 Do note that this might erase your User data unless it is saved against your profile or you have backed it up.
-You can also copy the user data folder from the game’s directory another location.
+You can also copy the user data folder from the game’s directory to another location.

 Uninstall Minecraft using the application like we uninstalled Java and restart your computer properly before proceeding to download and install a fresh copy.
 Make sure that you have your credentials available as they will be needed for the download at the site.